apache/trafficserver/doc/admin/working-log-files.en.rst

 By default, Traffic Server writes all event log files in the ``logs`` directory located in the directory where you installed Traffic Server.
-To use a different directory, refer to `Setting Log File Management Options <#SettingLogFileManagementOptions>`_.
+To use a different directory, refer to `Setting Log File Management Options`_.

 Controlling Logging Space
 -------------------------